inatic/freecad-truss/README.md

 ## OBJECT BASED ON A PYTHON SCRIPT

-In interesting capability of FreeCAD is that it allows for creating objects according to your own custom Python script.
-The latter can take care of adding properties to the object, generating shapes, providing functionality for making changes to those shapes, and much more, in fact anything that can be done in Python and with the Python libraries available on the system.
+In interesting capability of FreeCAD is that it allows for creating objects according to your custom Python script.
+The latter can take care of adding properties to the object, generating shapes, providing functionality for making changes to those shapes, and more. in fact anything that can be done in Python and with the Python libraries available on the system.

 ```python
 import FreeCAD